Dan Quayle: 21st-century career

+Political consult

 In the 2016 presidential election, Quayle endorsed Jeb Bush.
 After Bush failed to win the nomination, Quayle endorsed Donald Trump; he was later seen visiting with Trump at Trump Tower in Manhattan before Trump's inauguration.

-The Dan Quayle Center and Museum, in Huntington, Indiana, features information on Quayle and all U.S. vice presidents.

-Quayle is an Honorary Trustee Emeritus of the Hudson Institute and president of Quayle and Associates.
-He has also been a member of the board of directors of Heckmann Corporation, a water-sector company, since the company's inception and serves as chair of the company's Compensation and Nominating & Governance Committees.
-Quayle is a director of Aozora Bank, based in Tokyo, Japan.
-He has also been on the boards of directors of other companies, including K2 Sports, AmTran Inc., Central Newspapers Inc., BTC Inc. and Carvana Co.

-According to the book Peril, by Bob Woodward and Robert Costa, Quayle played a central role in advising Vice President Mike Pence to certify the 2020 United States presidential election as per the Senate rules.
+According to the book Peril, by Bob Woodward and Robert Costa, Quayle played a central role in advising his fellow Hoosier and Vice President Mike Pence to certify the 2020 presidential election as per the Senate rules, rather than cooperate with a plan by then-president Trump that sought to overturn the election, before 2021 Capitol attack.
 Quayle attended President Joe Biden's inauguration on January 20, 2021.